le0piovesan/goober/README.md

   - Clear communication of ride details, including pickup and dropoff locations.
   - Notifications about the ride status changes.
   - Minimal user interactions to ensure a smooth experience.
+  - Multi-step onboarding and training flow for drivers.

 ## Risk and Unknowns